From Clubs to Wine Bars, Hipster Dives, and Cabarets

-- La Flèche d'Or Bar and Concert Venue: an indie-rock temple in East Paris that attracts some of the best bands, both local and international.
+- La Flèche d'Or (102 Bis Rue de Bagnolet): an indie-rock temple in East Paris that attracts some of the best bands, both local and international.

 If you wish to see and be seen and money is no object, check out the legendary Place Vendome/St. Honoré for some quality people-watching.
 A luxury shopper's dream by day, fashionistas and celebrities frequent the nearby high-chic establishments to flaunt their wares and discuss fashion shoots.

-- Hotel Costes: The fashion set's lounge of choice for sumptuous before-dinner cocktails.
+- Hotel Costes (239-241 Rue Saint-Honoré): The fashion set's lounge of choice for sumptuous before-dinner cocktails.

 - The Hemingway Bar (15 Place Vendome): The world-famous Ritz bar frequented by Ernest Hemingway in the 40s provides a chic environment in a literary, British club-type setting.
 Dress to impress and leave frugality at home.
 (Read related: 10 Literary Haunts in Paris)

 The historic Marais has evolved into one of Paris' most dynamic and beloved spots for nightlife.
-It's also home to a thriving gay and lesbian scene where everyone is welcome.
+It's also home to a thriving gay and lesbian scene.

-- 3W Café (8 Rue des Ecouffes): A lesbian bar that has stayed popular despite changing hands several times in past years.
+- 3W Kafé (8 Rue des Ecouffes): A lesbian bar that remains popular despite changing owners several times in past years.

 Probably best-known as the legendary Edith Piaf's birthplace, the working-class district of Belleville has seen a surge in bar and club openings in the past few years.
 Belleville provides night owls a gritty and authentic experience, but check it out while it's still relatively unchartered by tourists.

-- Aux Folies (8, rue de Belleville): Attracting a mixed crowd, this bar-- featuring somewhat garish, fluorescently lit interiors-- is much loved by Belleville residents, so much so that it has featured in four films.
-Food is not served here, but the beer is always on tap, and inexpensive.
+- Aux Folies (8 Rue de Belleville): Attracting a mixed crowd, this bar, featuring somewhat garish, fluorescently lit interiors, is much loved by Belleville residents, so much so that it has been featured in four films.
+Food is not served here, but beer is always on tap, and inexpensive.
 The large outside terrace is always full, especially on evenings and weekends.

-- La Java (105 rue Faubourg du Temple): Visit the spot where Edith Piaf made her debut and enjoy an eclectic mix of sounds.
+- La Java (105 Rue de Faubourg du Temple): Visit the spot where Edith Piaf made her debut to enjoy a vibrant scene and mix of sounds.

 - Okubi (219 Rue Saint-Maur): Primarily a lesbian bar, Okubi is one of Belleville's best new spots and attracts a mixed crowd.

-- Le Regine (49, rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Regine's club has revamped itself from disco to electro, inviting top international DJs, and a Thursday night party where guys get in for free if they dress like women.
+- Chez Régine (49 Rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Chez Régine's club has revamped itself from disco to electro, inviting top international DJs, and offering an ever-crowded dive bar, most popular into the early morning hours.

-Branded Paris' seedy sex center, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
-With attractions like the Moulin Rouge and several cool bars and late-night clubs, tourists and Parisians alike flock here.
-Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambience.
+Branded as Paris' red light district, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
+With attractions like the Moulin Rouge cabaret and several cool bars and late-night clubs, tourists and Parisians alike flock here.
+Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambiance.

 Our Neighborhood Picks:

-- Divan du Monde: Once called the Divan Japonais, this historic site was prized by famed Parisians such as Henri Toulouse de Lautrec.
+- Divan du Monde (75 Rue des Martyrs): Once called the Divan Japonais, this historic site was prized by famed Parisians such as Henri Toulouse de Lautrec.
 It's now a reliable nightclub with thematic rock, goth, or hip-hop nights and live sets.

-- La Fourmi (74 Rue des Martyrs): Evoking Berlin more than Paris, La Fourmi is a favorite among Paris' arty and pseudo-arty set.
+- La Fourmi (74 Rue des Martyrs): Evoking Berlin more than Paris, La Fourmi is a favorite among Paris' artsy and pseudo-artsy set.

-- Lux Bar (12, rue Lepic): Amid the tourist traps and noise of Montmartre, this local favorite is where the district's locals meet to drink cheaply and catch up.
+- Lux Bar (12 Rue Lepic): Amid the tourist traps and noise of Montmartre, this local favorite is where the district's local crowd meets to drink cheaply and catch up.
 Great sidewalk seating, and inside, not-too-loud rockabilly music dominates.

-- Au Lapin Agile: Once frequented by the likes of Picasso and Utrillo, this cozy cottage of a cabaret features the same carved wooden tables of old, but with new acts performing anything from French folk songs to music-hall ditties.
+- Au Lapin Agile (22 Rue des Saules): Once frequented by the likes of Picasso and Utrillo, this cozy cottage of a cabaret features the same carved wooden tables of the past, but with new acts performing anything from French folk songs to music-hall ditties.

-- Au Rendez-Vous des Amis (23, rue Gabrielle): Though close to the Sacre Coeur, this bar/cafe still offers affordable drinks, especially during happy hour, and is mostly frequented by locals and students.
+- Café Rendez-Vous des Amis (23 Rue Gabrielle): Though close to the Sacre Coeur, this bar/cafe still offers affordable drinks, especially during happy hour, and is mostly frequented by locals and students.